TonyPhipps/tech-notes/Products/splunk_dashboards.md

 ### Auto Filter Special Characters when Assigning Dashboard Tokens
 When using the contents of a search to assign a variable to a value via click action, use ```$click.value|s$``` to get Splunk to parse as a string, rather than attempting to pick up characters like ```\``` as an escape character.

+NOT in the Drilldown definition, in the search string.

 ### Colorize a Table
 ```